amandajuhl95/TheLoanWolves/README.md

 docker-compose up -d
 ```

-Check in Docker that a container with a zookeeper and kafka is running.
+1. Check in Docker that a container with a zookeeper and kafka is running.
-Next open OffSet Explorer 2 and add a connection to the created docker container.
+2. Next open OffSet Explorer 2 and add a connection to the created docker container.

-Download Camunda Modeler.
+3. Download Camunda Modeler.

-With Homebrew
+With HomeBrew:
 ```
 brew install --cask camunda-modeler
 ```